pudeIko/piva/docs/source/plottool.rst

 Plot Tool
 =========

-**PlotTool** is a utility allowing for plotting together multiple curves.
+**PlotTool** is an utility allowing for plotting multiple curves together.
-Every 1D set of data displayed currently on **DataViewers** or **Fitters** can be imported and further processed to compare differences between *e.g* results obtained under different conditions.
+Every 1D set of data displayed currently on **DataViewers** or **Fitters** can be imported and further processed to compare differences between results obtained under, *e.g*, different conditions.

 To open **PlotTool** window one can simply use a ``CTRL + P`` shortcut or access it from menu bar of the :ref:`DataBrowser <sec-db>`.